#Ways to improve RemCom Partner rewards

 • The firm in review: RemCom members need to discuss the context within which they will make their decisions.
 Was last year a great/good/bad year?
 What were the firm’s main events?
 Will this year be a great/good/bad year?
 What were the biggest changes to the business last year?
 What potential challenges/risks do we see based on past experiences?

-• RemCom’s goals for this year: This is a time for reflection: How does this context impact our work as RemCom?
+• RemCom’s goals for this year: This is a time for reflection: How does all this context impact our work as RemCom?
 What do we want partners to say about this year’s round?

 3. Insist on pre-filtering of partner contribution information

-Many firms provide far too much information to their RemComs than members can make sense of.
+Many firms provide far more information to their RemComs than members can make sense of.
 Think of spreadsheets upon spreadsheets with dozens of columns of financial data, wordy self-assessments, review notes from partners, 360 outputs that weren’t designed for reward purposes, client inputs, and engagement surveys.
 Often, these are further supplemented by individual partner interviews or review sessions with team leads or business unit leaders.
 This is far too much information.

 There is a two-part solution to this challenge.

-First, management must pre-structure the plethora of inputs in a way that RemCom members can more easily make sense of many data points.
+First, management must pre-structure the plethora of inputs in a way that RemCom members can more easily make sense of them.
 The larger the partnership, the more the data needs to be clustered.
 What the clusters look like depends on the structure and business model of the partnership.
 Examples include clusters by service line or office, clusters by reward position (tiers) or clusters by where partners are in their life-cycle (e.g. entry-level partners versus partners anticipating retirement).

 4. Follow the ‘80-15-5’ rule